Conservative manifesto keeps ambition to reduce immigration to the tens of thousands #ConservativeManifesto

-Migration Watch UK Press Comment on Net Migration Figures
+Migration Watch UK Press Comment on the UKIP and Liberal Democrat Manifesto Launches

-Commenting, Lord Green, Chairman of Migration Watch UK said:
+Commenting on UKIP’s manifesto launch, Lord Green of Deddington, Chairman of Migration Watch UK, said:

 In 2013 over half a million migrants arrived in Britain, more than the total population of Bradford.
 In the same year 314,000 migrants left so net migration was 212,000.